anirbandas7/anirbandas7.github.io/_pages/about.md

 [SMART: Streamlining Meta-expertise through Advanced AI and Rapid Technology](https://docs.google.com/forms/u/0/d/e/1FAIpQLSdMT7ioXKX3iD_WDh2VdwihHCP-xKWJXg7Qo_SsddaPdQWksg/closedform)

 Launched the first round of SMART.
 In today's fast-paced digital era, the demand for software applications has surged, leading to a growing need for rapid application development.
 Low-code and no-code (LCNC) have emerged as powerful tools that allow individuals to create software applications with minimal coding effort.
 The advantages of LCNC platforms include drag-and-drop visual interfaces, progressive deployment of web applications across various form factors and experiences, API-based integration with external and enterprise applications and data, and business process modeler and automation workflow designer using AI-based approaches.
-These platforms help convert business ideas to minimal viable products without spending significant effort on coding.
-These platforms also aid in testing the potential of business ideas, thus, reducing massive costs and risks associated with software product development.
+These platforms help convert business ideas into minimal viable products without spending significant effort on coding.
+These platforms also aid in testing the potential of business ideas, thus reducing massive costs and risks associated with software product development.

-Recognizing the significance of these platforms in modern software development, NIIT University planned a contest for developing AI-based Applications with LCNC Challenge.
+Recognizing the significance of these platforms in modern software development, NIIT University planned a contest for developing AI-based Applications with the LCNC Challenge.
 Low-code technologies make engaging with code simple for developers and non-developers.
 Developers with some programming skills can speed up automation initiatives.
 Non-developers can also design forms, data-collection applications, business procedures, and custom user interfaces for customers using little code.

   ____[More details](https://docs.google.com/forms/u/0/d/e/1FAIpQLSdMT7ioXKX3iD_WDh2VdwihHCP-xKWJXg7Qo_SsddaPdQWksg/closedform)